Adoption Story: N+K

 January 8, 2020

-As an adoption consultant, I have the amazing privilege of watching God work in the adoption journeys of my CAC families.
+As an adoption consultant, I have the amazing privilege of watching God work in the adoption journeys of my adoptive families.
 His care along the way is always unmistakable!
 Every story has it's share of loss and difficulty, and Charlie and Rachel's process was particularly challenging.
 There is no doubt in my mind that God worked powerfully in their hearts along the way.
 Rachel shares about God's personal care for them in her own words below.

 I think back on our adoption journey and it always amazes me how God works.
 Through adoption, He worked on our marriage, my heart, and drew each of us as individuals closer to Him.
 It all started with Proverbs 16:9 "We can make our plans, but the LORD determines our steps."